garfieldnate/garfieldnate.github.io/src/pages/posts/2014-07-12-code-reading-the-soar-parser.md

 comments: true
 publishDate: 2014-07-12T13:04:54Z
 title: 'Code Reading: The Soar Parser'
+description: Digging in to a large C++ project
 ---

 I've thought for a while that it would be fun to write a series of "code reading" posts, where I try to read and understand how some large program works and explain my findings.